23 Cloud microphysics

 \[ \begin{align} E^4\psi &= \left(\frac{\partial^2}{\partial r^2} - \frac{1}{r^2\tan\left(\theta\right)}\frac{\partial}{\partial\theta} + \frac{1}{r^2}\frac{\partial^2}{\partial\theta^2}\right)\left(\frac{\partial^2\psi}{\partial r^2} - \frac{1}{r^2\tan\left(\theta\right)}\frac{\partial\psi}{\partial\theta} + \frac{1}{r^2}\frac{\partial^2\psi}{\partial\theta^2}\right).\tag{23.44}\label{eq:stokes_e4} \end{align} \]

-Now you do the approach for $\psi$
+Now one makes the ansatz for $\psi$

 \[ \begin{align} \psi\left(r,\theta\right) = -\frac{U\sin\left(\theta\right)^2}{2}\left(Ar + Br^2 + \frac{C}{r}\right).\tag{23.45}\label{eq:stokes_ansatz} \end{align} \]

 From Eq.
-(23.41) follows
+(23.41), it follows that

 \[ \begin{align} \lim_{\left|\mathbf{r}\right| \to \infty}v_r &= -\lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r^2\sin\left(\theta\right)}\frac{\partial\psi}{\partial\theta} = \lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r^2\sin\left(\theta\right)}\frac{\partial}{\partial\theta}\frac{U\sin\left(\theta\right)^2}{2}\left(Ar + Br^2 + \frac{C}{r}\right)\nonumber\\ &= \lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r^2\sin\left(\theta\right)}U\sin\left(\theta\right)\cos\left(\theta\right)\left(Ar + Br^2 + \frac{C}{r}\right)\nonumber\\ &= \lim_{\left|\mathbf{r}\right|\to\infty}U\cos\left(\theta\right)\left(\frac{A}{r} + B + \frac{C}{r^3}\right)\nonumber\\ &= \lim_{\left|\mathbf{r}\right|\to\infty}BU\cos\left(\theta\right) = BU\cos\left(\theta\right). \end{align} \]

 Comparison with Eq.
-(23.41) implied
+(23.41) implies

 \[ \begin{align} B = 1. \end{align} \]

 From Eq.
-(23.42) follows
+(23.42), it follows that

 \[ \begin{align} \lim_{\left|\mathbf{r}\right|\to\infty}v_\theta &= \lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r\sin\left(\theta\right)}\frac{\partial\psi}{\partial r} = -\lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r\sin\left(\theta\right)}\frac{\partial}{\partial r}\frac{U\sin\left(\theta\right)^2}{2}\left(Ar + Br^2 + \frac{C}{r}\right)\nonumber\\ &= -\lim_{\left|\mathbf{r}\right|\to\infty}\frac{1}{r\sin\left(\theta\right)}\frac{U\sin\left(\theta\right)^2}{2}\left(A + 2Br - \frac{C}{r^2}\right)\nonumber\\ &= -\lim_{\left|\mathbf{r}\right|\to\infty}U\sin\left(\theta\right)\left(\frac{A}{2r} + B - \frac{C}{2r^3}\right)\nonumber\\ &= -\lim_{\left|\mathbf{r}\right|\to\infty}U\sin\left(\theta\right)B = -BU\sin\left(\theta\right). \end{align} \]